 Occasionally a full choral Evensong is sung and a Christmas highlight is the annual Festival of Lessons and Carols.

 For these larger events the choir is joined by extra singers from within the congregation and also from neighbouring choirs.

 Practices take place on Friday evenings throughout the year except during August.
 Many of our members have become Dean’s and Bishop’s Choristers.

 We are always looking for new singers and instrumentalists to join us.
 Musical ability is desirable but enthusiasm and commitment are essential!

 The organ has two manuals and was originally built as a single-manual hand pumped instrument sited in the old chancel of the church.
 When St Mary’s was extended in the 1950s it was moved to the new west end Choir Loft.
 In 1975 the instrument was completely rebuilt ; much of the original pipe work is still in use.

-In addition to the choir there is also a small group of singers under the direction of John Scrivener.
+In addition to the choir there is also a small group of singers under the direction of Jane Davey.
 These provide accompaniment at the ‘Family Praise Service’.